- Camping Uses for Dental Floss

 If you are like me, add the flavoring to your camping list.
 This simple bottle or packet can save you from dehydration.

 Repair Kit and Tools

 Whatever I am carrying, I have a repair parts for.
-This includes extra shoelaces, a tent patch kit, extra tent stakes, a hatchet, and a knife.
+This includes extra shoelaces, a tent patch kit, extra tent stakes, a hatchet, and a knife and perhaps with custom made moulding blades may work perfect!
 If you wear glass, which most people at least wear sunglasses; consider packing an eye glass repair kit.

 Food is one of those individual things.
 Some individuals like to pack quick meals that only require water while others like to prepare more homemade meals.
 When I pack for a camping trip, I combine both types of food.
 The quick and easy food is for when I am on the move on the trail.
 If I am going to be at a campsite for awhile, I will pack ingredients for homemade meals.
 The key is to know yourself and the type of camping that you will be doing.
 Is it going to be primitive and/or in the backcountry?
 Or, are you going to camping in a traditional campground.
 Both situations can use both types of food but only you can decide which how you want to cook and/or eat.

 While there are several whistles and bangs that I did not list, the key to safe camping is to make sure that you have the necessities for survival in any situation.